Community Herbalist Retreat

 Here's what we've got planned thus far:

-Suzanne Belle Stone has the fortune of being among Pines daily as well as being a student of Gail's.
-Suzanne is a Community/Intuitive Herbalist who lives with & honors the spirals of the seasons.
+Suzanne Belle Stone has the fortune of sleeping nightly beside a great Red Oak.
+A student of Gail's, she is a Community/Intuitive Herbalist who lives with & honors the spirals of the seasons.
 She tends & is tended to by herbal/tree allies & land spirits where she resides along the coast on unceded Wabanaki land, often called Maine.
 Here she grows & co-creates herbal creations with these plant allies.
 Suzanne teaches classes that focus on honoring relation with the verdant world, hands-on co-creating with plants, kitchen & Tree medicines, planetary & plant folklore & magic of her Irish/Scottish/French/Celtic ancestry as well as paying homage to the wisdom of other traditions & ways.
-Most recently, she has the honor of working with children in a Forest Day & homeschooling enrichment program during the school year.
+Most recently, she has the honor of working with children in a Forest Day & homeschooling enrichment program during the school year & receiving her certificate of completion for Reflexology.

 Cecilia Quimby is a Registered Nurse, for 40 plus years, and is currently working in Southern Maine in Home Health.
 She studied herbalism with Gail Faith Edwards, Mischa Schuler and Deb Mercier.
 Cecilia is a longtime Tai chi practitioner.